 Sale or issuance of a substantial number of our common shares in the future could cause the market price of our common stock to decline.
 It may also impair our ability to obtain additional financing.
-As of May 10, 2007, we had outstanding warrants to purchase approximately 11.1 million of our common shares at exercise prices ranging from CAD\$2.05 to CAD\$3.59 per share, and outstanding warrants to purchase approximately 49.3 million of our common shares at exercise prices ranging from \$0.33 to \$1.75.
-In addition, as of May 10, 2007, there were approximately 12.7 million common shares issuable upon exercise of stock options granted by us of which approximately 3.0 million were denominated in Canadian dollars and had a weighted average exercise price of \$0.66 per common share.
+As of June 30, 2007 we had outstanding warrants to purchase approximately 8.0 million of our common shares at exercise prices ranging from CAD\$2.05 to CAD\$2.15 per share, and outstanding warrants to purchase approximately 48.3 million of our common shares at exercise prices ranging from \$0.33 to \$1.75.
+In addition, as of June 30, 2007, there were approximately 13.0 million common shares issuable upon the exercise of stock options granted by us of which approximately 3.0 million were denominated in Canadian dollars and had a weighted average exercise price of CAD\$2.15 per common share and approximately 10.0 million denominated in U.S. dollars and had a weighted average exercise price of \$0.66 per common share.
 We may also issue further warrants as part of any future financings as well as the additional 8.0 million common shares currently remaining available for issuance under our stock option plan.
-On March 23, 2007, the Board of Directors approved an increase to the options authorized for issuance under the stock option plan from 5.6 million options (excluding 0.7 million previously approved by Shareholders).
-On April 27, 2007, the shareholders also approved this increase at the Company's Annual and Special Meeting of Shareholders
+On March 23, 2007, the Board of Directors approved an increase to the options authorized for issuance under the stock option plan from 5.6 million to 20.0 million options (excluding 0.7 million previously granted to the Chief Executive Officer and approved outside the stock option plan by shareholders).
+On April 27, 2007, the shareholders also approved this increase at the Company's Annual and Special Meeting of Shareholders.